Gertjan423/index_test_course/chapter1.md

 *** =sct

---- type:MultipleChoiceExercise lang: xp: skills: key:366a3ed4d5
+--- type:MultipleChoiceExercise lang:r xp: skills: key:71c3b98c96
 ## Multi-variable keys
 In some cases the unique primary key is the interaction of two or more variables.
 What would be the primary key of this data set?

 *** =instructions